Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/19-create-claiming-script/+page.md

 }
 ```

-Within the `run` function, retrieve the most recently deployed Merkle airdrop contract address and we will pass this contract address to a function `claimAirdrop`:
+Within the `run` function, we'll retrieve the most recently deployed `MerkleAirdrop` contract address and pass this contract address to a function `claimAirdrop`:

 ```js
 function run() external {